skiptoniam/bbgdm/README.md

 ##### Fit a bbgdm

-Now we have a species by sites matrix of simulated data and a set data for a one dimensional gradient.
+Now we have a species by sites matrix of vegetation data and the associated environmental data for these sites.

 ``` r
 form <- ~1+A1